 The Data Access Committee is made up of representatives from Growing Up in New Zealand; the Growing Up in New Zealand Kaitiaki Group; the University of Auckland; UniServices Ltd; Ministry for Social Development; Ministry of Health; Statistics NZ; and Ministry of Education.

-The Committee meets several times a year to review data application requests and aims to facilitate appropriate access to data for approved researchers in accordance with the Data Access Protocol.
+The Committee reviews data access applications and aims to facilitate appropriate access to data for approved researchers in accordance with the Data Access Protocol.

 The committee will provide you with a written decision outlining whether your application has been accepted or declined.
 If your application is declined, the committee will provide you with reasons for declining your application.